LONDON (ICIS)--Here are some of the top stories from ICIS Europe for the week ended 27 May.

 The low end of spot prices for ethyl acetate (etac) in Europe fell slightly in the week ended 18 May, widening the assessed range, as demand remains generally quiet.

-European expectations for US PE imports loom large but no prompt supply
+US PE imports loom large but no prompt

 European polyethylene (PE) buyers are waiting for imports from new US capacities to arrive in the region, but volumes have been sparse and most sources do not expect much significant supply for weeks yet.

-Poor start to MMA coatings season on inflated growth targets
+start to MMA coatings season on inflated growth

 It has been a disappointing start to this year’s coatings season for European methyl methacrylate (MMA) players, largely because of the over-inflated growth estimates for the year.